 The principal aim of Christ and Culture is to assist students, with the help of the Gospel, to participate as Christians in the shaping of our culture.
 The program explores major cultural issues from a Christological perspective.
 Beginning with their own life experiences, students acquire a deeper and more systematic knowledge of themselves, Christ’s message, and the Church.
 Connections between the Church and contemporary culture are explored in terms of what it means to be a responsible adolescent developing as a member of a Catholic, Christian community while living within the context of a broader culture.

-All students in Grade 10 must take Religious Education 15
+All students in Grade 10 must take Religious Studies 15

 All 3 levels (RS 15, 25, 35) must be completed in order to participate in school graduation exercises